Freny07/Camaztoz/README.md

 - Workaround: Track moves manually

 Bug 8:
-- Description: Game result messages may not match the actual outcome
+- Description: Game messages do not give out proper information
-- Impact: Confusion after game completion
+- Impact: Confusion in obtaining information regarding game
-- Workaround: Verify result from gameplay
+- Workaround: Verify displayed messages of gameplay

 Bug 9:
-- Description: Turn representation may not clearly alternate between players
+- Description: Wrong display of player outcome
 - Impact: Difficulty tracking turns
-- Workaround: Observe move sequence carefully
+- Workaround: Observe outcome sequence carefully

 Bug 10:
 - Description: Some navigation actions do not lead to new screens and may reload the same page